Bergen County DUI Marijuana Defense Attorneys

 When it comes to driving under the influence of marijuana (DUI), R.S.
 39:4-50(a)(ii) states that if a person’s blood alcohol concentration is 0.10% or higher, or the person operates a motor vehicle while under the influence of narcotic, hallucinogenic or habit-producing drug, that person shall be subject to a fine of not less than $300 nor more than $500 and a period of detainment of not less than 12 hours nor more than 48 hours spent during two consecutive days of not less than six hours each day and served as prescribed by the program requirements of the Intoxicated Driver Resource Centers section and, in the discretion of the court, a term of imprisonment of not more than 30 days and shall forthwith forfeit his right to operate a motor vehicle over the highways of this State for a period of not less than seven months nor more than one year.

 NOTE: Driving while intoxicated (DWI) and driving under the influence of drugs (DUI) are essentially the same charge in New Jersey and are governed by the same statute, N.J.S.A.
 39:4-50.
-Thus, if someone says “DWI” or “DUI” it really makes no difference with regard to the conviction or penalties in NJ.
+Thus, if someone says “DWI” or “DUI” it really makes no difference with regard to the conviction if charged with driving impaired.

 Fighting a Driving under Influence of Marijuana Charge (DUI) in Bergen County NJ